- About virtual PCA

 KVM domain definition XML

-Below is a sample libvirt KVM domain definition XML file that can be used to create the virtual PCA KVM domain to accommodate up to 250 appliances.
+Below is a sample libvirt KVM domain definition XML file that can be used to create the virtual PCA KVM domain to accommodate up to 250 monitoring points.
 Adjust the

-<memory> values for trial (lower memory) or higher appliance (higher vCPU/CPU and memory) support.
+<memory> values for trial (lower memory) or higher monitoring point (higher vCPU/CPU and memory) support.
 Please also note:

 <source file=.../>attribute of each disk device configuration needs to be an absolute path to a .qcow2 disk image file on the hypervisor